 INTERNET - Access "www.voteproxy.com" and follow the on-screen instructions.
-Have your proxy card available when you access the web page, and use the Company Number and Account Number shown on your proxy card.
+Have your proxy card available when you access the web page, and use the Company Number and Account Number shown to the right.

 TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States and Canada or 1-718-921-8500 from other countries from any touch-tone telephone and follow the instructions.
-Have your proxy card available when you call and use the Company Number and Account Number shown on your proxy card.
+Have your proxy card available when you call and use the Company Number and Account Number shown to the right.